 This overhaul is indicative of where the ICF stands today: on the cusp of a transition.

 From being a builder of railway coaches using foreign technology, the ICF is turning itself into the builder of India’s first indigenous, high-speed, self-propelled trainsets.
-This overhaul is indicative of where the ICF stands today: on the cusp of a transition.

 This is a considerable leap, given the state of the country’s railways.